 Buying a home can be one of the most exciting times of your life — it signifies a big move into the world of adulthood.
-However, ‘moving up’ can often come with significant costs.
-Depending on how many costs you are able to accurately anticipate, new home expenses can really rack up.
+However, ‘moving up’ can often come with an abundant amount of new home expenses and significant costs.
+Depending on how many costs you are able to accurately anticipate, it can really rack up.
 This is why it’s important, especially when buying a new home, to have an emergency stash of cash you can use for any of these unexpected new home expenses.

 The home buying process can be expensive, but what’s even more expensive are undiscovered issues that can turn into big problems later.
 In the case of new home expenses, when consulting the correct professionals, an ounce of prevention is definitely worth a pound of cure.